jaraco/inflect/README.txt

 NOTE
 ====

-I [1] am not taking any further correspondence on:
+There will be no further correspondence on:

 "octopi".